Frequently asked questions

 What are the most common mistakes when trying to dance “The Spider”?

-If the opening pose isn’t done properly, you’re more likely to look like a frog than a spider.
+If the opening pose isn’t executed properly, you’re more likely to resemble a frog than a spider.
 Your knees need to be aligned with the hips and they should be higher than the back.
 This takes both flexibility and exercise.

 Also, the coordination of some moves is very different to what it seems.
 This is often the case with choreographies, which is why most choreographers travel to ballet companies to rehearse their work, or send a team on their behalf.